arturgesiarz/Medical_Clinic_System/README.md

   5. Display basic information about a patient
   6. Display his/her home address
   7. Display the patient's examination history
+  8. Search patients by name/surname/fullname
-  8. Adding a new treatment
+  9. Adding a new treatment
-  9. Removal of treatment
+  10. Removal of treatment
-  10. Enrolling a patient for a given treatment
+  11. Enrolling a patient for a given treatment
-  11. Indication that the patient has undergone treatment
+  12. Indication that the patient has undergone treatment
-  12. Postpone the visit
+  13. Postpone the visit
-  13. Display all available treatments
+  14. Display all available treatments

 ## Before starting
   1. Make sure you have Java installed